Randall, Page & Bruch, P.C. – Attorneys at Law

-Obtaining protective orders can help ensure that you and your family members are safe in the event that you are experiencing domestic violence or other serious issues related to someone close to you.
-When you need assistance obtaining a protective order in the Commonwealth of Virginia, we are here to help.
+Obtaining protective orders can help ensure that you and your family members are safe in the event you are experiencing domestic violence or other serious issues related to someone close to you.
+When you need assistance obtaining a protective order in the Commonwealth of Virginia, we are standing by to help.
+At Randall, Page & Bruch, P.C., our Virginia protective orders attorneys understand the laws surrounding these issues, and we are ready to help.
+Whether you need assistance in obtaining a protective order or assistance defending yourself from false allegations being used to obtain a protective order against you, we are standing by.
+Our family law lawyers regularly assist clients in the Courtland, Suffolk, Emporia, and Lawrenceville areas, so call us today.

 A Protective Order Can Be Used To Help Victims

 The courts in Virginia allow protective orders to be issued in order to help victims get away from dangerous situations.
-It is crucial that any person be able to obtain a protective order to ensure their safety if they:
+We want to be very clear here – it is crucial that any person be able to obtain a protective order in order to ensure their safety if they:

 • Have sustained a bodily injury